alemarco96/DECAF/REPRODUCIBILITY_GUIDE.md

 - Open the terminal from the main folder of the framework.

-- Identify the path relative to the `runs` sub-folder to the file containing the desired run:
+- Identify the path relative to the `template/runs` sub-folder to the file containing the desired run:

   ```
   RUN_FILENAME=path/to/run/file